 In the second half of the school year in Y2 students opt for subjects for Pre IB.

 The Arts Faculty currently offers Pre IB Visual Arts, and Pre IB Performing Arts.
 These courses will each involve a large emphasis on practical work, supported by theoretical understanding.
-You can speak to Miss Mac, Mr Hillier or Mrs Hatinova for further subject specific information at any time.
+You can speak to Miss Mac, Mrs Hatinova or Ms Linde for further subject specific information at any time.

 Thinking of pursuing an Arts subject next year?
 Read below.

 Music: Students can expect an exciting emphasis on practical performance & composing – together with a development of their understanding of Music.
 An important strand of study is ‘creating’ – the introduction of Music technology – recording, arranging and layering sound.
 Of course, playing instruments and developing your practical skills is an essential component of the course.
 At ECP, with a strong musical extra curricular programme, we offer the chance to perform to audiences, both in school as well as in some incredible external venues.